ADD Vol 2: Treating the Locking in & Blocking Out ADD Adults - 10 CE's

-Answer questions below.
-Then click the "Check Your Score" button below.
-This Answer Booklet screen gives you FREE scoring and anonymous unlimited FREE trials.
-If you get a score of 80% or higher, and place a credit card order online, you can get an Instant Certificate for 10 CE's.
+Answer questions.
+Then click the "Check Your Score" button.
+When you get a score of 80% or higher, and place a credit card order, you can download a Certificate for 10 CE's.
+Click for Psychologist Posttest.

 If you have problems with Scoring or placing an Order, please contact us at webcc@homestudycredit.com

-Audio Transcript Questions The answer to Question 1 is found in Track 1 of the Course Content.
+Course Transcript Questions The answer to Question 1 is found in Track 1 of the Course Content.
 The Answer to Question 2 is found in Track 2 of the Course Content... and so on.
 Select correct answer from below.
 Place letter on the blank line before the corresponding question.

 Questions:

-3. What are the five steps of memory?
+3. What are the steps of memory?

 Answers: